Friday, August 25, 2023

 Puerto Rico hosted 13 other teams from across the globe.
 Of these teams that gathered in three Puerto Rican cities, eight advanced to the final round.
 All teams that won medals finished 6-1, points scored divided by points allowed breaking ties (or so USA Basketball says).

 The Soviet Union featured Aleksandr Belov, the man who "scored" the "basket" that "won" the gold medal two years prior.
-That team's leading scorer in 1974 was a future two-time Olympian, Aleksandr Salinkov, who scored 38 points in the last game July 14.
+That team's leading scorer in 1974 was a future two-time Olympian, Aleksandr Salnikov, who scored 38 points in the last game July 14.
 Salnikov made his first international tournament appearance that summer, but Modestas Paulauskas (a Lithuanian) was one of the five players from the 1972 Olympic team, as were Sergei Belov, Aleksandr Boloshev, and Ivan Yedeshko.

 Despite a three-point loss to the United States, Yugoslavia (having defeated the Soviets by three) finished second, with a young Drazen Dalipagic making the first of four world championship appearances in his Naismith Memorial Basketball Hall of Fame career.
 One of his teammates was a Croatian named Zeljko Jerkov.